deeplearning4j/deeplearning4j/quickstart.md

 #### A Taste of Code

 Deeplearning4j is a domain-specific language to configure neural networks.
+Neural networks have hyperparameters that specify how they learn, which include how many iterations to perform, how to initialize the weights of the model, which optimization algorithm to use, which activation function to attached to the nodes, and how fast they should learn.
 This is what one configuration would look like:

 ``` java
     MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()